 *Adult Social Care funding

-The adult social care precept is a cumulative figure of the amount charged in the years 2016-17 to 2020-21.
-The 2% increase shown on your bill is an increase on the whole Southampton City Council element for the previous year.
+The adult social care precept is a cumulative figure of the amount charged in the years 2016-17 to 2021-2022.
+The three per cent increase shown on your bill is an increase on the whole Southampton City Council element for the previous year.